boardroom-inc/protocol-Info/protocols/pasta/overview.md

 # PASTA

+## PASTA is a technical standard used for all smart contracts on the Futurepia blockchain for token implementation.’
+Futurepia launched PASTA during the inauguration of Dapp Ecosystem Launch ceremony on 18th June, 2019 in Seoul.

 ## PASTA (PIA Alliance Standard Token Agreement) is a technical protocol used for all smart contracts on the Futurepia blockchain (similar to Ethereum's ERC-20 created for token implementation).

 ## PASTA features the functions that enable users to use multiple DApps with only one single ID, send specific tokens to other places, exchange coins and tokens in a single wallet by using a node which is safer and more secure.